gamblevore/PicoMsg/README.md

 # PicoMsg
 **Miniature Message Passing IPC System (Single Header C++ File)**

 ### Licence:
 https://creativecommons.org/licenses/by/4.0/ I chose this licence, for it's strict requirement of attribution, while still being quite permissive.

 ### About
 PicoMsg is a single-header, thread-safe, simple and fast message-passing library.

 PicoMsg uses the single-producer, single-consumer approach.
 PicoMsg is simpler and smaller than nanomsg and zeromq, at around 500 SLOC.

-PicoMsg uses two threads behind the scenes, to read and write.
+PicoMsg uses a worker thread behind the scenes, to read and write.
 PicoMsg will communicate with sockets across processes.
 But if you are using PicoMsg to communicate within a process, it uses direct memory sharing!
 Much faster!
+You can also configure PicoMsg, like having multiple worker-threads, or changing how much memory it uses.

 ### Usage